 Although women make up half of all film school graduates, they helmed just eight of last year’s 100 highest-grossing films, and account for only 4.3 percent of directors in that total in the last decade.
-This year, Greta Gerwig became the fifth woman ever to receive a best director Oscar nomination, a category that has awarded 89 men and just one woman with the honor (Kathryn Bigelow, “The Hurt Locker,” 2010).
+The best director Oscar has nominated only five women in the awards’ history, with just one woman claiming the honor (Kathryn Bigelow for “The Hurt Locker” in 2010).

-Below, we assembled a list of 15 directors you should know, a sorority of trailblazers, prize winners, household names, and indie darlings.
+Below, we assembled a list of 15 female film directors you should know: a sorority of trailblazers, prize winners, household names, and indie darlings.
 All happen to be women, but none are “women directors.”
 With every “Action!” they yell, we get one step closer to retiring lists like this.

 The daughter of Iranian immigrants, Akhavan first earned laughs and acclaim for “The Slope,” a web series in which she and co-creator Ingrid Jungermann portrayed a lesbian couple in Brooklyn.
 She also acted on multiple episodes of “Girls” and “Flowers” (a British comedy starring Olivia Colman), as well as “Appropriate Behavior,” her Film Independent Spirit Award– and Gotham Award–nominated feature directorial debut, which landed in Sundance’s 2014 Next program.